aflin/rampart_docs/source/sql-set.rst

     the process.
 This setting allows the amount of memory used to be adjusted.
 The default is to use 40% of physical memory, if it can be determined, and to use 16MB if not.
 If the value set is less than 100 then it is treated as a percentage of physical memory.
-It the number is greater than 100 then it is treated as the number of bytes of memory to use.
+If the number is greater than 100 then it is treated as the number of bytes of memory to use.
 Setting this value too high can cause excessive swapping, while setting it too low causes unneeded extra merges to disk.

 indexMeter
 """"""""""
     Whether to print a progress meter during index creation/update.
 The default is 0 or ``'none'``, which suppresses the meter.
 A value of ``1`` or ``'simple'`` prints a simple hash-mark meter